mssen/c25k-timer/README.md

 ## TODO

-- [ ] Visual guid for remaining time and current interval
+- [ ] Visual guide for remaining time and current interval
 - [ ] Ding to signify interval change
-- [ ] Uses local storage to track progress
+- [ ] Local storage to track progress
 - [ ] Robo voice for run/walk